 To view a larger version of the comparison chart above, simple click on it.
-Alternatively, you can request a PDF copy to be sent to your email using the form below.

 The rating below is based on my specific needs and requirements — for example, the ability to mount wireless access points on the ceiling and to power them over Ethernet (PoE).

 Your requirements might be entirely different, potentially making AmpliFi the better choice for you.